Criminal Trials: Actors and Steps

 - This activity can be followed up with the activity Procès simulé : l’interrogatoire (French only), which allows you to recreate a key part of every criminal trial; the questioning of witnesses.

-- I’ll talk to my lawyer on Wednesday! is a service offered by the Young Bar of Montreal which lets 12- to 20-year-olds speak to a lawyer for free.
+- LET’S TALK LAW is a service offered by the Young Bar of Montreal which lets 12- to 20-year-olds speak to a lawyer for free.
 This telephone service is available to all youth in Québec, regardless of where they live.

 - Legal aid allows low-income persons to receive the services of a lawyer free of charge (or at low cost) in certain situations.